Arthur Sullivan: Death, honours and legacy

 Sullivan's health was never robust – from his thirties his kidney disease often obliged him to conduct sitting down.
-He died of heart failure, following an attack of bronchitis, at his flat in London on 22 November 1900.
+He died of heart failure, following an attack of bronchitis, at his flat in Westminster on 22 November 1900 at the age of 58.
 His Te Deum Laudamus, written in expectation of victory in the Boer War, was performed posthumously.

 A monument in the composer's memory featuring a weeping Muse was erected in the Victoria Embankment Gardens in London and is inscribed with Gilbert's words from The Yeomen of the Guard: "Is life a boon?
 If so, it must befall that Death, whene'er he call, must call too soon".
 Sullivan wished to be buried in Brompton Cemetery with his parents and brother, but by order of the Queen he was buried in St Paul's Cathedral.
 In addition to his knighthood, honours awarded to Sullivan in his lifetime included Doctor in Music, honoris causa, by the Universities of Cambridge (1876) and Oxford (1879); Chevalier, Légion d'honneur, France (1878); Order of the Medjidie conferred by the Sultan of Turkey (1888); and appointment as a Member of the Fourth Class of the Royal Victorian Order (MVO) in 1897.

 Sullivan's operas have often been adapted, first in the 19th century as dance pieces and in foreign adaptations of the operas themselves.
 Since then, his music has been made into ballets (Pineapple Poll (1951) and Pirates of Penzance – The Ballet!
 (1991)) and musicals (The Swing Mikado (1938), The Hot Mikado (1939) and Hot Mikado (1986), Hollywood Pinafore and Memphis Bound (both 1945), The Black Mikado (1975), etc.).
 His operas are frequently performed, and also parodied, pastiched, quoted and imitated in comedy routines, advertising, law, film, television, and other popular media.
 He has been portrayed on screen in The Story of Gilbert and Sullivan (1953) and Topsy-Turvy (2000).
 He is celebrated not only for writing the Savoy operas and his other works, but also for his influence on the development of modern American and British musical theatre.